thedynamiclinker/sudocode/lib/bbl1.o.md

 1: Yeah the beginning is a bit bureaucratic.

 0: But there's also tons of puns.
 Really intricate ones.
 Hard to tell from the English.
+So maybe it's different people from the part with all the boring rules.
+I think it probably is, but just a guess, hard to know.

 ![[bible-git-blame-10.jpg]]